 Have you ever noticed how some people run with such a graceful stride and others shuffle?!
 Joints that are movement restricted often force the runner to use alternative muscle groups to achieve a running stride.
 Although it’s possible to be a very active runner and complete multiple marathon’s using the wrong muscle groups, you will limit your performance and risk long term wear and tear.
 The spinal engine gait theory explains that optimal mechanical functioning of the spine is necessary for optimal mechanical functioning of the limbs.
 Massage can release and allow the muscles along the spine to activate the natural spring motion of the spine as you run.
 This relieves the limb muscles from having to do all the work saving you energy and optimising your effort to get the results you want.

-To find out if massage can be of help to support you in your running performance, preparation or recovery please give us a call !
+To find out if massage can be of help to support you in your running performance, preparation or recovery please give us a call or send us a message here !

 I came to Isy with a painful hamstring that had been troubling me for over a year back and forth.
 And I had to get it fixed in order not to ruin my training (and race) for the Malaga marathon.
 She quickly pinpointed the issue to a weak glute and asymmetric strength in the legs.
 After some deep tissue massage and ordination of specific stretch, strength training and foam rolling everything got better.
 Training and race went well!
 Thanks!